uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 ::

-    ssh username@linux.cs.uchicago.edu
+    ssh username@LINUX_SERVER

-where ``username`` should be replaced by your CNetID.
+where ``username`` should be replaced by your CNetID and ``LINUX_SERVER`` should be replaced by the linux server you identified as associated with your CnetID at the start of the setup process.

 .. figure:: code-img/install-ssh-win10-10.png

 You should be prompted for your password.
 If you are not, check that you followed the SSH installation steps correctly, and try again.
-If you are still not prompted for your password, ask us about it on Ed Discussion.
+If you are still not prompted for your password, ask us about it on Piazza.

 Type the password associated with your CNetID and press enter (nothing will appear on the screen as you type your password, but this is normal; your keypresses are still being registered).